Hanmb17/CI_MS1_CATTERY/README.md

 ![Unique selling points](docs/features/usps-section.png)

 ### Intro Section
-- Introduces Kitty Den to the user and what they are.
+- Introduces Kitty Den and the services to the user.
 - The Call to action button allows the user to go straight to the contact us page, helping to make conversions quicker.
 - User stories covered: 4, 6, 14.